Skip to main content

 Enter the user's details

-Fill in the user’s full name and email address.
+Fill in their name and email address.

 3